-Promising Practices from Research and in the Field Supporting Evidence Districts provide principals with increased autonomy in exchange for increased accountability for student learning-e.g., principals are able to make critical decisions about the types of curriculum and professional learning they provide to teachers while being held to more ambitious student growth targets at the school or student subgroup level.
-Several quantitative and qualitative studies, along with published expert opinion, associate this practice with several positive outcomes that include: Improved retention 15 Job satisfaction Student achievement 16 Other quantitative research yielded no impact on retention.
-17 Districts provide competitive salaries and incentives to help offset a challenging working environment and improve retention of school leaders in underserved schools and districts.
-Published expert opinion 18 , one qualitative study, 19 and seven quantitative studies 20 associate competitive salaries at hard to staff schools with positive outcomes that range from increased retention and a higher-quality candidate pool to improved student achievement.
-Principal supervisors receive a maximum caseload of 8-12 principals and take steps to maximize the support they provide to principals.
-Principal supervisors then have the experience and qualifications to provide meaningful support and feedback to principals.
-Published expert opinion 21 and three studies (two of which are qualitative) 22 associate increased supervisory support with several positive outcomes that include: ► Increased retention ► A higher-quality candidate pool ► Improved student achievement Districts purposefully consider both the actions and expectations they request of principals and the degree of support they provide principals to be more effective in their roles - e.g., limiting the number of non-essential, out-of-office engagements they must attend or providing support for some of the schools' administrative data-entry tasks.
-Published expert opinion 23 District administrators ensure that labor contracts support, not detract, from a good working environment by enabling principals to make critical personnel decisions based on educator effectiveness and other school contextual factors.
-Expert opinion.
-24 Districts actively seek out feedback from principals on district- and school-level reform or improvement initiatives, continuously refining or improving the resources they provide for schools to implement initiatives.
+Promising Practices from Research and in the Field Supporting Evidence Autonomy Districts provide principals with increased autonomy in exchange for increased accountability for student learning-e.g., principals are able to make critical decisions about the types of curriculum and professional learning they provide to teachers while being held to more ambitious student growth targets at the school or student subgroup level.
+Several quantitative and qualitative studies, along with published expert opinion associate this practice with several positive outcomes that include: Improved retention14 Job satisfaction Student achievement15 Other quantitative research yielded no impact on retention.16 Expectations and Culture Districts purposefully consider both the actions and expectations they request of principals and the degree of support they provide principals to be more effective in their roles - e.g., limiting the number of non-essential out-of-office engagements they must attend or providing support for some of the schools' administrative data- entry tasks.
+The district culture clearly and thoroughly positions the central office in support of principals.
+Published expert opinion 17 , and one quantitative study found that overall workload was one of the major factors for deciding to stay or leave a job for principals.
+18 District administrators ensure that labor contracts support, not detract, from a good working environment by enabling principals to make critical personnel decisions based on educator effectiveness and other school contextual factors.
+Expert opinion 19 , and one quantitative study found that principals do not feel like they have the authority to choose their own staff.
+20 District leaders ensure that the principal's main job and mission is to improve instruction for students.
+Update job descriptions and other district documentation to reflect this.
+Report containing qualitative case studies.
+21 Districts actively seek out feedback from principals on district- and school-level reform or improvement initiatives, continuously refining or improving the resources they provide for schools to implement initiatives.
 Published expert opinion.
-25 Districts strategically develop common school-level improvement plans, aligning the personnel and fiscal support they provide to schools to match the priorities in these plans- e.g., plans that prioritize a robust teacher evaluation system require district-level support for the implementation of an evaluation and professional growth framework.
+22 Districts strategically develop common school-level improvement plans, aligning the personnel and fiscal support they provide to schools to match the priorities in these plans- e.g., plans that prioritize a robust teacher evaluation system require district-level support for the implementation of an evaluation and professional growth framework.
 Published expert opinion.
-26
+23 Equity Districts have a culture that uses strategic talent management to clearly and thoroughly focus on equity and the needs of students.
+Expert opinion 24 , and one quantitative study found that principal effectiveness is associated with greater teacher satisfaction and lower turnover, and positive impacts of principal effectiveness on teacher outcomes is greater in disadvantaged schools.
+25 Districts have a culture that clearly and thoroughly focuses on identifying and removing bias in how talent is managed.
+Expert opinion 26 .
+One qualitative study describes potential bias in principal selection process 27 , and one study explores potential bias in classroom observations, which may have implications for schoolwide observations.
+28